sourcegraph/about/content/blogposts/2024/sourcegraph-5.3-changelog.md

 ### StarCoder for Cody Enterprise

 In December, we changed Cody Free and Cody Pro to use the open source StarCoder model for autocomplete.
-Cody previously defaulted to Claude Instant for autocomplete, and early results for StarCoder showed that the model lowered the average latency of autocomplete while also increating completion acceptance rate for most users.
+Cody previously defaulted to Claude Instant for autocomplete, and early results for StarCoder showed that the model lowered the average latency of autocomplete while also increasing completion acceptance rate for most users.

-Today we're ready to bring this model to the enterprise, and Code Enterprise users can now choose between Claude Instant and StarCoder for autocomplete.
+Today we're ready to bring this model to the enterprise, and Cody Enterprise users can now choose between Claude Instant and StarCoder for autocomplete.
 We're always searching for the best models to support each of Cody's functions, and to that end, we'll continue bringing new, high-performance models to Cody.

 To switch autocompletions for your Cody Enterprise account to StarCoder, add `"completionModel": "fireworks/starcoder"` to your site configuration.